 My three children are grown, two are still here on the ranch.
 You’ll meet them along the way, and they come first in my life!
 About the only time I’ve missed blogging is when I’m visiting with the kids until too late!
 Victoria (Matt) is a middle school math and science teacher and mother to three boys.
-You won’t see their pictures here due to parental request!
+You won’t see their pictures here due to parental request.
 Daniel (Tess) lives and works full time here on the ranch.
-Their kids are Jaxon and Lacee.
+Their kids are Jaxon, Lacee, and Reagan.
 Brandon (Megan) also lives on the ranch.
 They have Quinlan and Lorelei.
 I’m very proud of my boys for making up the fourth generation to live and work on this ranch.
 We have a great start on the fifth generation too!

 You might also be interested in the archived posts… often you get multiple photos or trivia about the same topic just by investigating older posts written on the same day in years past.
 Red Dirt In My Soul began in January of 2008…

-Please feel free to contact me, comment, and once a month, participate in an open question and answer session!
-Honest and polite conversation is always welcome!
+Please feel free to comment.
+Honest and polite conversation is always welcome!Find me here!

 Carol.
 I live in mccall idaho and heard about your English shepherds.
 Sorry to hear that you are no longer breeding them.
 Would you recommend some other breeders for me?
 Thank you